-Oakland County Health Division, Common Ground, Easter Seals, Oakland County Community Mental Health Authority, and Training & Treatment Innovations have developed a plan to focus and coordinate suicide prevention efforts in Oakland County.
+Oakland County Health Division, Oakland County Community Mental Health Authority, Common Ground, Easter Seals, Training & Treatment Innovations, Oakland Family Services, and Oakland Schools have developed a plan to focus and coordinate suicide prevention efforts in Oakland County.
 Our partners will guide and implement these activities by engaging public and private stakeholders.
 The plan is based on an understanding of evolving best practices.

 Suicide is generally preventable.
 The vast majority of people who die by suicide have mental illness and/or substance use disorders, which research demonstrates can be successfully treated.
 Early identification and access to care are essential.